45+ Top Animal Logos of Popular Brands

 Dove

 This cosmetic brand has used the silhouette of a dove as its logo.
-Their products are for women alone and this bird’s pure and maternal symbol indicates the nourishment provided by their products.
+Their products are for women alone and the pure and maternal symbol of this bird indicates the nourishment provided by their products.
+The soft hair and skin guaranteed post usage of their products is symbolized by the logo itself.

 Msn

-This web portal uses a butterfly logo that represents freedom along with excellence, which is represented by the black color of the logo.
+This web portal uses a butterfly logo that represents freedom along with excellence that is represented by the black color of the logo.

 WWF